 |£39,347 to £44,263 per annum (Grade 6)

-This post is full time (35 hours per week) and fixed term to 31 December 2026.
+This post is full time (35 hours per week) and will be open ended.

 Please be aware that Cardiff University reserves the right to close this vacancy early should sufficient applications be received.

 Cardiff University is committed to supporting and promoting equality and diversity and to creating an inclusive working environment.
 We believe this can be achieved through attracting, developing, and retaining a diverse range of staff from many different backgrounds.
 We therefore welcome applicants from all sections of the community regardless of sex, ethnicity, disability, sexual orientation, trans identity, relationship status, religion or belief, caring responsibilities, or age.
 In supporting our employees to achieve a balance between their work and their personal lives, we will also consider proposals for flexible working or job share arrangements.

 Cardiff University is a signatory to the San Francisco Declaration on Research Assessment (DORA), which means that in hiring and promotion decisions we will evaluate applicants on the quality of their research, not publication metrics or the identity of the journal in which the research is published.
 More information is available at: Responsible research assessment - Research - Cardiff University